What is a Traditional Thai Bamboo Tattoo?

 Thai Bamboo Tattoo’s however, is to satisfy tourist demand.
 Given the choice almost all Tattoo Artists would prefer to use a Tattoo machine as it creates finer lines and better detail in the finished Tattoo.
 Most will try and push the machine method over the hand poke system once a customer is inside the parlor.

-The Tattoo Artist industry in Thailand have re-invented a new method of creating a unique tourist experience in the form of the hand poked Bamboo Tattoo.
-The marketing of Bamboo Tattooing by both the Tattoo parlors and Bloggers have created a false history of the art form by association with the real and traditional magical use of tattoos called Sak Yant.
+The Tattoo Artist industry in Thailand have re-invented an old method of creating a unique tourist experience in the form of the hand poked Bamboo Tattoo.
+This has and still is, in great part done based on incorrect associations with the real and traditional style of sacred tattoo’s called Sak Yant.

+There is nothing wrong with getting a Bamboo Tattoo from a Tattoo shop.
+The craft and expertise of the artist produces some beautiful and detailed work.
 If a tourists wants to experience getting a hand poked tattoo, it is a unique experience that allows them to take a part of current Thailand tattoo culture home with them.
-They will not however actually be engaging in any real or traditional methods of tattooing.

-The issue of the scam arises when the Tattoo Artist uses this method of tattooing to create sacred and spiritual Sak Yant Designs.
+The issue of the scam arises when the Tattoo Artist uses this method of tattooing to claim they create sacred and spiritual Sak Yant.
 This is not only unethical in Thai society, it is highly disrespectful to both the culture of Thailand and the person seeking a real and authentic Sak Yant Tattoo.
+If you are after a replica, one with no meaning or significance because you like the art.
+AND the tattoo artists tells you they provide an ‘artistic replica’ this hand-poked bamboo tattoo is a legitimate way to get a tourist tattoo while in Thailand.

 Want to Get a Real Sak Yant Tattoo?